cositools/grb-simulations/example_scripts/example_yaml_files/README.md

     - plots: path to directory to store lightcurve plots
 - time:
     - source_range: time range of source lightcurve (s) with T90 beginning at t=0 s
     - background_range: time range to use to fit background (s) with T90 beginning at t=0 s
-    - min_duration: minimum duration of events to reject once binned using Bayesian blocks (s), should match maximum expected event duration
 - energy:
     - nai_range: energy range of GBM's NaI detectors used for lightcurve
     - bgo_range: energy range of GBM's BGO detectors used for lightcurve